-Once an expectant woman or birth mother has chosen adoption, and she has chosen the type of adoption (i.e. open, semi-open, or *closed), the next step is then to choose the right family to raise the child.
-When working with an adoption agency, you will be given several family profiles to review.
+Once a woman has chosen adoption, and she has chosen the type of adoption (i.e. open, semi-open, or *closed), the next step is to choose the right family to raise the child.
+When working with Adoption Choices of Florida, you will be given several family profiles to review.

 *If the birth mother chooses a closed adoption, she will have no say in the family that is chosen.

 In a semi-open or open adoption, the birth mother must consider many variables as she thinks about the type of family that she desires to care for her child.
 The birth mother may find that she has preferences regarding particular characteristics in potential adoptive parents.
 Such characteristics may include preferences for particular: